 Silicone mats (silpat)

-- You can find silicone mats in a variety of sizes, (my favorite being the half sheet pan) making it easy to line whatever baking sheet you’re using.
+- You can find silicone mats in various sizes (my favorite is the half-sheet pan), making it easy to line whatever baking sheet you use.

-- Not only do silicone baking mats prevent sticking, they also add an extra bit of insulation so cookies don’t brown on the bottom as quickly.
+- Not only do silicone baking mats prevent sticking, but they also add some insulation so cookies don’t brown on the bottom as quickly.

-- Cookie dough tends to spread a little more on a silicone baking mat (about 1/4″ wider in diameter) than with parchment paper, so the cookies will be slightly thinner.
+- Cookie dough spreads a little more on a silicone baking mat (about ¼” wider in diameter) than with parchment paper so that the cookies will be slightly thinner.

-- Parchment paper is readily available at supermarkets, drug stores and online and are much less expensive.
+- Parchment paper is readily available at supermarkets, drug stores and online and is much less expensive.
 Most large rolls are under $10.

-- You can customize parchment paper to fit any size pan with a pair of scissors.
+- You can customize parchment paper to fit any pan size with scissors.

-- Parchment paper is a good nonstick surface for just about anything, but it doesn’t provide any insulation, so certain things (like cookies) may brown slightly faster on the bottom.
+- Parchment paper is an excellent nonstick surface for just about anything, but it doesn’t provide any insulation, so certain things (like cookies) may brown slightly faster on the bottom.
 That can be mitigated by watching the cookies closely.

-- Cookies won’t have quite as much spread with parchment paper and therefore will give you a slightly thicker, chewier cookie.
+- Cookies will have less spread with parchment paper, giving you a slightly thicker, chewier cookie.